ongov/Digital-Service-Standard/README.md

 * explain the service and what it does
 * show that the majority of users are succeeding the first time they try to use it
-* use research, testing and analytics to make regular improvements to the service
+* explain the frequency you will use research, testing and analytics to make regular improvements to the service
 * demonstrate that all end-to-end user experiences work and test them, including for people who need help accessing digital tools